plumier/plumier/.docs/getting-started.md

 # Getting Started

-In this example we will create a production ready restful api with ability to save data to MongoDB database, do some data sanitation and conversion and validation.
+In this example we will create a production ready restful api with ability to save data to MongoDB database, do some data sanitation, conversion and validation.

-This example intended to use single file for controller, dto, model and entry point so it easier to get started.

-> Plumier giving flexibility for you to arrange your project files (controllers, DTOs and models), by default Plumier will look into `./controller` folder for controllers and `./models` folder for DTO and Model.

-This example will create a restful style `Pet Web API` to store pet information into MongoDB database.
 Open terminal app and execute commands below:

 ```
 $ mkdir plumier-pet-api